Image, left to right: Zara Arboleda (moderator), BoNhia Lee, Davorn Sisavath, Brynn Saito, Varaxy Yi

-Communications director and former journalist Zara Arboleda will moderate the panel discussion, “Violence Against Asian Americans and Pacific Islanders: A Conversation About Solutions” at 5 p.m.
+Communications director and former journalist Zara Arboleda will moderated the panel discussion, “Violence Against Asian Americans and Pacific Islanders: A Conversation About Solutions” at 5 p.m.
 Tuesday, May 4 on Zoom.
-Registration is free and the community is invited to join.

 Arboleda is the director of communications and public relations at Valley Children’s Healthcare.
 The two-time Emmy Award winner spent two decades in television news, most recently with CBS47 in Fresno.
 Arboleda, the daughter of Filipino immigrants, is a first-generation Asian American born and raised in the San Francisco Bay Area.
 She is a graduate of the University of Missouri School of Journalism and an even more proud mother of two.

 BoNhia Lee is a communications specialist at Fresno State who writes about student and faculty success, research and other University accomplishments.
 She was previously a journalist for 15 years, most recently with The Fresno Bee.
 Lee contributed to The Bee’s “Living in Misery,” a special report on substandard housing that launched a citywide debate in Fresno and earned a George F. Gruner Award for public service.
 In 2020, she was a contributor to “Staring Down the Tiger: Stories of Hmong American Women,” an anthology about Hmong women, their identity and breaking through cultural barriers.
 Born and raised in Syracuse, New York, Lee graduated from Syracuse University.
 She is married with three children.